A Military Crackdown in Tajikistan Could Draw in Bigger Powers

 (KADAM MASKAYEV/AFP/Getty Images)

 Twenty years after a destructive civil war, Tajikistan is potentially facing renewed conflict.
 The country's military is reportedly deploying troops to the eastern city of Khorugh in preparation for a special operation there, according to opposition sources in Tajikistan.
-During a meeting with local officials in the Gorno-Badakhshan Autonomous Region — the capital of which is Khorugh — on Sept.
+During a meeting with local officials in the Gorno-Badakhshan Autonomous Region -- the capital of which is Khorugh -- on Sept.
 15, Tajik President Emomali Rahmon criticized local leaders for their failure to crack down on criminal and drug-trafficking groups in the region, giving them a one-month deadline to "establish order."
-Rahmon also reportedly replaced many of the top regional posts during his visit, including four deputy regional governors, the head of the regional police department and the head of the regional court.
+If the rumblings of a military operation are true, the ensuing conflict could very well draw in Tajikistan's bigger neighbors, Russia and China....

 To empower members to confidently understand and navigate a continuously changing and complex global environment.